asadukashif/github-bash-scripting/README.md

 - It initializes your porject folder as a git repository `git init`.
 - It creates a `Github Repository` with the same name as your `Project Name` with the inital message being your optional message and visibility as provided by the user.
 - It creates a `README.md` file and does the inital commit for your project on `Github`.
+- Opens your favorite text editor for you.
+(Currently set to VSCode but can be changed from `script.sh`)

 ## Installation:
 1. Download the files place them both in the ~ directory